reiniere2024/DarkMoon-RPG/Readme.txt

 introduced later on this year.
 These module will contain maps and scenes from the catacombs, the silver towers, the azure towers and the crimson towers.

+When you open the solution in Visual Studio then don't forget to move all the maps (except My Project) to the bin/debug directory when you want to run the code.

 Good luck,
 Reiniere.